Glossary of Key Terms

 A single-family residence located in a community with association dues and other required monthly payments.

-Fees a borrower pays to a mortgage lender at closing to reduce the interest rate of their loan.
+Fees a borrower pays to a mortgage lender to reduce the interest rate of their loan.
 One point is equal to 1% of the total loan amount.

 The process by which a lender provides a potential borrower with the amount they can finance and the potential interest rate.
 This involves completing a mortgage application and providing the lender with your income documentation and personal records.
 It may also include a rough estimate of the monthly payment amount.
 (Compare with "pre-qualification.")